iamnaymur/Learning_Java/README.md

   knows what kind of Object it should expect, so it can enforce type safety and prevent you from accidentally adding the wrong type of object.

 ```java
 ArrayList<String> arr = new ArrayList<>(); // arr can only hold String objects

 ArrayList arr = new ArrayList(); //In this statement, no type is specified within the angle brackets (<>).
 This means the ArrayList can hold objects of any type (it becomes a raw type), but this practice is discouraged because it can lead to issues with type safety.
 ```

+### Stack and Heap

+- **Heap Memory**: Stores objects and instance variables.
+Managed by the garbage collector.
+Larger and globally accessible.
+Slower than stack memory.

+- **Stack Memory**: Stores method calls, local variables, and references to heap objects.
+Automatically managed (LIFO).
+  Smaller, faster, and method-specific.